 Building and manufacturing equipment costs are capital costs as they are paid upfront by the company to allow them to manufacture products over an extended period.
 This distinction is relevant as capital costs are often paid using debt, which involves interest payments.
 Factoring in interest is important as it increases the amount of money that must be paid back to fully repay a debt obligation, which increases a business’ costs.

 TEA may also focus on the costs that customers will pay if they purchase the product.
 This is done using a method called life cycle costing (LCC).
-LCC describes all of the costs that a user of a product will pay over the lifetime of owning that product.
+LCC describes all the costs that a user of a product will pay over the lifetime of the product.

 The steps for performing a TEA are very similar to the ones for performing a life cycle assessment (LCA).
 These are listed below.